jina-ai/jina/docs/fundamentals/flow/monitoring-flow.md

 ```

 A Jina {ref}`Flow <flow-cookbook>` exposes several core metrics that allow you to have a deeper look
-on what is happening inside it.
-Metrics are particularly useful for building dashboards and alerts, with them, you can, for example, monitor the overall performance
+at what is happening inside it.
+Metrics allow you to, for example, monitor the overall performance
-of your Flow, detect bottlenecks, alert your team when some component of your Flow is down.
+of your Flow, detect bottlenecks, or alert your team when some component of your Flow is down.

-Jina Flow expose metrics in the [prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/) which
-is plain text that is both understandable by human and machine.
+Jina Flows expose metrics in the [Prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/).
+This is a plain text format that is understandable by both human and machine.
 These metrics are intended to be scraped by
-[prometheus](https://prometheus.io/) which is an industry standard for monitoring.
+[Prometheus](https://prometheus.io/),an industry standard tool for collecting and monitoring metrics.

-We recommend you to visualize metrics with [grafana](https://grafana.com/)
+To visualize your metrics through a dashboard, we recommend [Grafana](https://grafana.com/)

 ## Using the monitoring in a Flow

-A {ref}`Flow <flow-cookbook>` is composed of several Pods namely the Gateway and the Executors (potentially a Head as well).
-see the {ref}`architecture overview <architecture-overview>` for more details.
-Each of these Pods are microservices which communicate
-by gRPC.
-They will expose their own metrics using the [prometheus client](https://prometheus.io/docs/instrumenting/clientlibs/).
+A {ref}`Flow <flow-cookbook>` is composed of several Pods, namely the Gateway, the Executors, and potentially a Head (see the {ref}`architecture overview <architecture-overview>` for more details).
+Each of these Pods is its own microservice.
+These services expose their own metrics using the [Prometheus client](https://prometheus.io/docs/instrumenting/clientlibs/).
-It means that they are as many metrics endpoints that they are Pods in your Flow.
+This means that they are as many metrics endpoints as there are Pods in your Flow.

 Let's give an example to illustrate it :